Undergraduate

 Why earn your Forensic Chemistry degree at St. Edward’s?

-Whether you want to enter a career with police or fire departments, coroner’s offices, the military, the FBI or CIA, bomb squads or private labs — or pursue a graduate degree in forensic chemistry or a pre-professional program — one thing is certain: The advantages of your St. Edward’s education will prepare you to succeed.
+Whether you want to pursue a career with police or fire departments, the coroner’s office, the military, the FBI or CIA, bomb squads or private labs — or pursue a graduate degree in forensic chemistry — one thing is certain: The advantages of your St. Edward’s education will prepare you to succeed.
 You’ll find opportunities in and outside the classroom to learn, give back and achieve your goals.
 And your mentors will support you every step of the way.

 Build relationships with your professors